tinygiant98/quest/README.md

             may be necessary to allow someone other than the PC that holds the quest to complete a step.
 For example, if a step's objective is to kill a target and the target is killed by a member of the player's party while the player is present, the player would normally be able to get quest credit for the kill.
-        Time Limit - The total in-game time a PC has to complete a quest step from the time the previous step is successfully accomplished.
+        Time Limit - The total real-world time a PC has to complete a quest step from the time the previous step is successfully accomplished.
 Failure to complete the quest step within  the required time will result in reversion of the quest to the previous step and removal of all prewards for the lost step.

-            *** WARNING *** Timing functions require consistent server time.
-If you are running a single player server or your persistent world time is not consistent across resets, timing functions will not work correctly and should be avoided.

         Prerequisites - Prerequisites cannot be assigned to invdividual steps.
 It is assumed that the prerequisite for a sequential quest is the completion of all steps in-order.
 For non-sequential quests, there are no